A Extensive Overview of Windows Free Video Editor

 Overloading Projects

-A typical misstep in Windows Free Video Editor is adding excess complexity:
+A typical misstep in Windows Free Video Editor is adding too many effects:

 Ignoring Audio